sashadivall/practical02/README.md

 ### Areas for Evaluation:
-Robustness of Experimentation (30%)
+- Robustness of Experimentation (30%)
-Analysis of collected data (30%)
+- Analysis of collected data (30%)
-Recommendation of pipeline organizations (20%) Professionalism of Slide Deck (20%)
+- Recommendation of pipeline organizations (20%)
+- Professionalism of Slide Deck (20%)

+Add a cheat sheet as one of the documents